 What can be done to conserve water?

 Sure, a lot can be done if we take a common sense approach to solve the impending water crisis.
-Efforts by all including individuals, families, educational institutions, industries, farmers and everyone having a stake in preventing a water famine in future must put their heads together to cut down on water use, conserve water and deploy modern technologies to recycle water.
-Efforts must be redoubled to reclaim pure water from seawater and brackish water bodies through low-cost technologies, as Israel and gulf countries have shown to the world.
-If this has to be converted into an action programme there are some essential steps that need to be thought of.
+Efforts by all, including individuals, families, educational institutions, industries, farmers and everyone having a stake in preventing a water famine in future, must put their heads together to cut down on water use, conserve water and deploy modern technologies to recycle water.
+Efforts must be redoubled to reclaim pure water from seawater and brackish water bodies through low-cost technologies, as Israel and Gulf countries have shown to the world.
+If this has to be converted into an action programme, some essential steps must be considered.

-The primary responsibility of the governments world over must be to reorient their food production policies to cut down on water usage by different stakeholders by 20% within a matter of 5 years.
-Though the industry is using less water than farmers, there is considerable scope to reduce its water footprint through technically sound solutions including water recycling in a big way.
-Probably it can get support from the governments through financial and other incentives to adopt them in a big way to see the impact almost immediately.
-How effective government cajoling can be seen in Tamilnadu where rain water harvesting has been made mandatory in the city of Chennai way back and the water shortage there is no more a critical issue.
+The primary responsibility of governments worldwide must be to reorient their food production policies to cut down on water usage by 20% by different stakeholders within a matter of 5 years.
+Though the industry uses less water than farmers, there is considerable scope to reduce its water footprint through technically sound solutions including water recycling in a big way.
+Probably it can get support from the governments through financial and other incentives to adopt them in a big way and see the impact almost immediately.
+How effective government cajoling can be seen in Tamil Nadu, where rainwater harvesting has been made mandatory in the city of Chennai way back, and the water shortage there is no more a critical issue.

 Investment in water management technologies

-Substantial investments in water management technologies and water purification processes are inevitable and the world cannot shy away from this responsibility anymore.
-It is known that the world will need 60% more food by 2050 to feed the population and even with the best of technologies an extra 20% of the water will have to be secured to make the extra food required by then.
+Substantial investments in water management technologies and water purification processes are inevitable, and the world can no longer shy away from this responsibility.
+It is known that the world will need 60% more food by 2050 to feed the population, and even with the best of technologies, an extra 20% of the water will have to be secured to make the additional food required by then.

-As for the food and beverage industry water is a critical input there cannot be any compromise on water needs if product safety is to be ensured.
-Operations like raw material washing, cleaning, formulation, steam generation, packing etc need water and that too germ-free water, and there are continuous improvements being achieved by food scientists to reduce the water needs to as minimum as possible.
-Water recycling is an area that needs urgent attention and government has a big role in facilitating and encouraging the industry to go in for massive recycling efforts through appropriate and practical quality and safety standards and financial incentives.
+As for the food and beverage industry, water is a critical input.
+There cannot be any compromise on water needs if product safety is to be ensured.
+Operations like raw material washing, cleaning, formulation, steam generation, packing, etc., need water, and that too is germ-free water.
+Food scientists are making continuous improvements to reduce water needs to as minimum as possible.
+Water recycling is an area that needs urgent attention.
+The government has a significant role in facilitating and encouraging the industry to go in for massive recycling efforts through appropriate and practical quality and safety standards and financial incentives.
 It is time we realize that water is not an individual’s problem or a particular nation’s problem but it a global problem requiring cooperative global efforts.